Big-company strategy. Small-business math.

 Pay-as-you-go — $0/month

-For project work.
+For one big decision at a time.
 1 free analysis at signup, end to end.
 Briefs metered at $3 each thereafter.
 Every framework, every depth.
 Import 5K files / 15 GB of proprietary context.
 Presentation export.
 No subscription required.
 Start at app.stratengineai.com.

 Essential — $69/month monthly, $55/month annual (billed $660/year)